THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 Right to data portability pursuant to Art.
 20 GDPR

 You have the right to have data that we process automatically on the basis of your consent or in fulfillment of a contract handed over to you or to a third party in a common, machine-readable format.
-If you request the direct transfer of the data to another controller, this will only be done insofar as it is technically feasible.
+If you request the direct transfer of the data to another responsible party, this will only take place if it is technically feasible.

 Right to object to certain processing operations and direct advertising in accordance with Art.
 21 GDPR